normanwhittlecliff/250611-Removing-Text-For-Date-Script/README.md

 COMMENT ENDS -->

-# Removing Text For Date
+# Removing Text For Date Script

 A simple Python script that takes a given (in the script) folder path. <br>
 Inside this folder, the script renames every single file in it by removing the text in front of it until it hits a number.